cuttlesoft/react-boilerplate.com/docs/general/introduction.md

 > Take a tea-break and then read on.)

-- `internals/generators`: This folder has the code to scaffold out new components, containers and routes.
+- `internals/generators`: This folder has the code to scaffold out new components, pages and routes.
 Read [more about scaffolding](https://github.com/react-boilerplate/react-boilerplate/tree/master/docs/general#quick-scaffolding) in the docs.